monospice/laravel-redis-sentinel-drivers/README.md

 **Note:** Laravel passes these configuration options to the [Predis][predis] client library, so we can include advanced configuration options here if needed.
-See the [Predis Documentation][predis-docs] for more information.
+See the [Predis documentation][predis-docs] for more information.

 #### Basic Configuration